 A particularly colorful example is GE Healthcare’s development of a pediatric imaging solution that removes some of the distress children may feel while undergoing a scan.
 For the past several years, GE Healthcare has been working with child life specialists from leading children’s hospitals, the Betty Brinn Children’s Museum (Milwaukee, US), award-winning design firms and The University of Pittsburgh Medical Center (UPMC) to improve the patient, family and hospital staff experience.

-The pilot program resulting from this collaboration is called the GE Adventure Series™ (not commercially available).
+The pilot program resulting from this collaboration is called the GE Adventure Series™.
 This approach to pediatric imaging takes patients on an imaging journey from a “Child Life Theatre” designed to acclimate children to the appearance, sound and feel of medical imaging, to the radiography room and equipment, to the exit point where children are rewarded for their participation.